Torticollis, also known as wryneck, is a twisting of the neck that causes the head to rotate and tilt at an odd angle.

 Treatment may include:

-If your symptoms have not improved within the time frame suggested by your health care provider, you should let him/her know.
+If your symptoms have not improved within the time frame suggested by your healthcare provider, you should let him or her know.
 Also, if your symptoms get worse or you get new symptoms, you should let your provider know.